maxcrees/tbl.typ/README.typ

 / *`S`*: This cell is column-spanned by the previous cell to the left in the current row.

-  _The corresponding table data entries should be empty._ \
+  _The corresponding table data entries should be empty or elided._ \
   #emph[cf. @ex-food, @ex-bridges[], @ex-att[], @ex-rocks[], @ex-read[].]

 / *`^`* (caret): This cell is row-spanned by the corresponding cell in the previous row above.

-  _The corresponding table data entries should be empty._ \
+  _The corresponding table data entries should be empty or elided._ \
   #emph[cf. @ex-spans.]

 / *`_`* (underscore), \ `-` (hyphen): This cell contains a
   vertically-centered horizontal rule.

-  _The corresponding table data entries should be empty._
+  _The corresponding table data entries should be empty or elided._

 / *`=`* (equals sign): Same as #link-label(`_`), but draw a double horizontal rule instead.

-  _The corresponding table data entries should be empty._
+  _The corresponding table data entries should be empty or elided._

 / *`|`* (vertical bar): This classifier does not actually begin a new column, but rather indicates the location of a vertical line.